Murphy, North Carolina: Healthcare

 Murphy and all of Cherokee County are served by Erlanger Western Carolina Hospital, certified by the United States Department of Health and Human Services.
 It is licensed for 191 beds, of which 120 are nursing home beds, 57 are general-use beds, and the remaining 14 are dedicated to Alzheimer's patients.

+As of 2023, approximately 21 percent of Murphy residents have disabilities, compared to 14 percent of residents statewide.
+About 20 percent of Murphy residents do not have health insurance, which is more than double the statewide rate.

 Law enforcement

 The Murphy Police Department at 498 Hill St.

 Murphy and the surrounding unincorporated communities are protected by the Murphy Police Department.
 In February 2024, the department moved to a new headquarters at 498 Hill St. outside downtown.
 The new location cost $565,100, plus $70,000 in renovations.
 The new station, which was built as a bank in 1988, is three times larger than the former headquarters.
 The department had for decades been located in the basement of the old Carnegie Library at 93 Peachtree Street next to the courthouse.
 The current chief of police is Tim Lominac.

 Cherokee County as a whole is served by the Cherokee County Sheriff's Office.
-Dustin D. Smith is the current Sheriff, he has served in that capacity since 2022.
+Chris Wood is the current Sheriff, he has served in that capacity since 2026.
 The current Cherokee County Jail was built in 2008 and can house around 150 inmates.
 It replaced the older 1922 jail that has since been demolished.